-How to make a pretty Origami Christmas Tree!
-This intermediate modular origami tree is made with 4 sheets of square paper.
-Add an origami lucky star on top!
+How to make a pretty Origami Christmas Tree.
+This intermediate level modular origami tree is made with 4 sheets of square paper.
+Add an origami lucky star on top.

-You could use the same sized square paper for all the layers, which would result in a different looking tree, or just use one layer, and a base (which would be cute! ?)
+You could use the same sized square paper for all the layers, which would result in a different looking tree, or just use one layer, and a base.

-Tutorial for the lucky star, (using 1.5cm strip) is here.
+Tutorial for the lucky stars, (using 1.5cm strip) is here.

 Design: © Paper Kawaii Copyright Information